BP Pulse: Pulse public charging network

-The company operates 'bp pulse', the largest electric vehicle charging network in the UK, operating more than 5,000 public charge points.
+The company operates 'bp pulse', one of the largest electric vehicle charging networks in the UK.
+As of 2024, the network has over 8,000 charge points of which over 3,000 are described as "high speed".
 The network is accessible via either a pay-as-you-go 'instant access' scheme or a monthly subscription scheme, with charging points accessed via an RFID card or fob.
 Prior to December 2020, the schemes were marketed as 'POLAR Instant' and 'POLAR Plus' respectively.

 Owners of BMW i models can access the network through membership of the BMW i ChargeNow service.

 Charge Your Car

 The Charge Your Car subsidiary provides "back office" services to charge point owners, in many cases local authorities.
 CYC handles user registration and billing, and provides a map of charge points, but does not own or maintain the equipment.

 Electric Vehicle Experience Centre

-In 2017, Chargemaster won the contract from Milton Keynes Council to operate the UK’s first multi-brand electric car showroom, the Electric Vehicle Experience Centre, as part of the UK government’s Go Ultra Low Cities programme.
+In 2017, Chargemaster won the contract from Milton Keynes Council to operate the UK's first multi-brand electric car showroom, the Electric Vehicle Experience Centre, as part of the UK government’s Go Ultra Low Cities programme.